latterArrays/tictactoe/README.md

 ## Modified from the infamous react tutorial here: https://reactjs.org/tutorial/tutorial.html

-This game of tic tac toe was an excercise in learning React.
+This game of tic tac toe was an exercise in learning React.
-It includes a history navigation mechanic, decleration of the winner, and highlighting the winning squares.
+It includes a history navigation mechanic, decleration of the winner or a tie, and highlighting the winning squares.

 Install with 'npm install', and then run 'npm start' to run the game.